A simplicial approach to effective divisors in $\overline{M}_{0,n}$: Introduction

 \subsection{A quadric example: the octagon}

 We present here an example of the correspondence in Theorem \ref{thm:IntroCorresp} in the case of the 1-complex $\Delta$ given by the edges of an octagon.
 The associated divisor class $D_\Delta \in \Pic(\M_{0,9})$ is our degree two counterexample to the hypertree conjecture for $\M_{0,9} = \Bl\PP^6$.
 From our $\Ga$-invariant perspective, one should view the coordinates on $\PP^6$ as differences $y_i-y_j$ of the homogeneous coordinates $y_1,\ldots,y_8$ on $\PP^7$ (see \S\ref{sec:CoxInvar}).
 If we set then this can be balanced by assigning these edges alternating elements of $\{\pm 1\} \subseteq R$ (in fact, every balanced $R$-weighting is a constant multiple of this one).
 Associated to this weighted complex is the quadric hypersurface in $\PP^7$ defined by which is a cone over a quadric hypersurface in $\PP^6$.
-If we label the 7 coordinate points as $q_1,\ldots,q_7$ and the ``general'' point $q_8 := [1 : \cdots : 1]$, then in the Kapranov blow-up the strict transform of our quadric has class where this sum is over all permissible index sets $I \subset \{1,\ldots,8\}$ that do not contain a pair of indices $\{i,i+1\}$ (mod 8) corresponding to an edge in $\Delta$.
-Geometrically, a codimension $\ge 2$ linear subspace spanned by a collection of the $q_i$ is contained in this quadric unless two of the points are connected by an edge in the octagon.
+If we label the 7 coordinate points as $q_1,\ldots,q_7$ and the ``general'' point $q_8 := [1 : \cdots : 1]$, then in the Kapranov blow-up the strict transform of our quadric has class Geometrically, a codimension $\ge 2$ linear subspace spanned by a collection of the $q_i$ is contained in this quadric unless two of the points are connected by an edge in the octagon.

 \begin{ack} We thank Aravind Asok, Ana-Maria Castravet, Charles Doran, Emily Frey, Jeff Giansiracusa, Angela Gibney, Sean Keel, Frances Kirwan, Rahul Pandharipande, Bernd Sturmfels, and Jenia Tevelev for useful discussions, and Andrey Novoseltsev for numerous computer calculations.
 We thank Abramovich, Castravet, and Tevelev in particular for comments on an earlier version of this paper, and the organizers of the COMB IV conference, August 2013, for inviting us to present our hypertree counterexamples.
 The first author was supported in part by the SNF, the second author by an NSF postdoctoral fellowship, and the third author by a Simons postdoctoral fellowship.
 We also thank the ESI in Vienna for hosting all three of us for a portion of these investigations and FIM in Z\"urich for hosting the second author. \end{ack}